ANIRUDHBS1/ANIRUDHBS1.github.io/_pages/about.md

 # News

+- [May 2025] Our paper *Design Automation of Low Noise Amplifiers* got accepted at MWSCAS 2025!
+- [March 2025] I received admits from MIT, UC Berkeley, Stanford, CalTech, UCLA and Columbia to pursue graduate studies!
-- [December 2024] Our paper [*Stochastic Analysis of Retention Time of Coupled Memory Topology*](https://arxiv.org/abs/2412.13197) is available on arXiV now!
+- [December 2024] Our paper [*Stochastic Analysis of Retention Time of Coupled Memory Topology*](https://arxiv.org/abs/2412.13197) is on arXiV now!